 A http(s) squid proxy server has been set up to forward the traffic over a special line to SurfSara.
-This activates when you set the http_proxy and/or https_proxy environment variable correctly before starting the download, like this:
+This activates when you set the http_proxy and https_proxy environment variables correctly before starting the download.
+(Both are needed as the https results in a redirect to a plain http URL.)
+Like so:

 '''

-for http URLs

-http_proxy=lexar004.control.lofar:3128 wget --no-check-certificate
+http_proxy=lexar004.control.lofar:3128

-http://lofar-webdav.grid.sara.nl/...

-for https URLs

 https_proxy=lexar004.control.lofar:3128 wget --no-check-certificate

 https://lofar-webdav.grid.sara.nl/...

 '''